abh1nav/docker-cassandra/README.md

 ### Multiple Nodes

 Follow the single node setup to get the first node running and keep track of its IP.
 Run the following to launch the other nodes in the cluster:

-Without OpsCenter:
+  - without OpsCenter:

 ```
 for name in cass{2..5}; do